The Signature of a Manifold: The signature quadratic form

-\textbf{Definition}.
-The signature of compact, without boundary, orientable manifold, $\sigma(M)$, is the signature of the quadratic form $Q$.
-The signature of the manifold is the number of positive eigenvalues minus the number of negative eigenvalues of the finite dimensional matrix of $Q$ in any basis of $H^{2k}$ and in any system of coordinates.
+Let us find the signature over some examples.
+To this aim, we will follow the general procedure stated above to calculate the signature of a riemannian boundariless manifold and of dimension $4k$: it is the number of positive eigenvalues minus the number of negative eigenvalues of the finite dimensional matrix of $Q$ in any basis of $H^{2k}$ and in any system of coordinates, where $Q$ is the bilinear form